-A group of professional gemologists and mathematicians started work on the Computerized Gemstone Appraisal System.
-Initially, we planned to develop a web tool to evaluate natural sapphires.
-However, after testing dozens of statistical models, we discovered that the statistical approach to sapphire valuation could be applied to almost any gemstone variety.
+A group of gemologists and mathematicians started work on a web-based application for the appraisal of gemstones.
+Initially, we planned to develop a web tool to specifically evaluate natural sapphires.
+However after testing dozens of models, we discovered that the same statistical approach we'd developed for sapphire valuation could be applied to almost any variety of gemstone.
 Thus, after a year of compiling data and testing, Gemval.com was conceived.

-Gemval.com is launched, with 480 registered users during it's first week online!
+Gemval.com is launched, and 480 new users registered during its first week online!

 Open Alias Corporation acquires Gemval.

-Gemval offers a paid subscription service for precious gemstones.
-Appraisals for most natural gemstone varieties however remain free of charge.
-Gemval becomes renowned in the web jewelry community.
+Gemval offers a paid-subscription service for precious gemstones, however appraisals for most of the natural gemstone varieties remain free of charge.
+Gemval becomes renowned in the jewelry community.

-First to market.
-We start to publish historical value charts and the Gemval Aggregate index (GVA).
+Gemval is the first to market.
+We begin to publish historical-value charts, and the Gemval Aggregate index (GVA).

-Gemval appointed as an approved data supplier for the valuation data and pricing indexes for the Market News Service, International Trade Centre UNCTAD/WTO, Geneva.
+Gemval appointed as an approved data supplier for the provision of valuation data and pricing indices for the Market News Service, The International Trade Centre UNCTAD/WTO, Geneva.

 Gemval extends its statistical database, with specific color pattern parameters added for the rare gemstone varieties.